Ben Elliott (footballer): Reading

 On 15 August 2023, Elliott joined EFL League One club Reading on a three-year contract.

+On 5 May 2026, Reading announced that Elliott's contract wouldn't be renewed once it expires on 30 June 2026, but that he would remain with the club whilst recovering from injury.

 International career

 Elliott was born in England to a Cameroonian father and English mother, and is eligible to represent both England and Cameroon at international level.
 He had represented England at under-15 and under-16 level, captaining the under-15 side.

 In March 2023, Elliott was called up to the Cameroon senior squad for the first time but did not have play time due to FIFA administration formalities that needed to be fulfilled so nationality could be changed.

 On 10 June 2023, Elliott made his senior Cameroon debut in a friendly match against Mexico coming on as substitute for Bryan Mbeumo at Snapdragon Stadium in San Diego.